RatkoFri/RS/MPU9250/7_exercise.md

 </p>

-Besides the MPU-9250 sensor (yellow colour), the GY-91 board includes the BMP850 temperature sensors (red colour).
+Besides the MPU-9250 sensor (marked with yellow colour), the GY-91 board includes the BMP850 temperature sensors (marked with red colour).
 We will more talk about the BMP850 in the following exercises.
 The focus of the sixt exercise is the MPU-9250 sensor.

-Zgradba in notranje delovanje posameznih senzorjev sta precej kompleksna.
-Pri programiranju mikrokrmilnikov pa programerju vgrajenih sistemov ni potrebno poznati zgradbo senzorja, dovolj je, da pozna splošni princip delovanja.
-Za progamerja je najpomembneje poznati registrsko mapo senzorja ter namen (pomen) posameznih registrov.
-Drugač povedano, programer mora biti sposoben na podlagi tovarniške listine senzorja spoznati:

 The measuring principle and design of specific sensors are very complex things to grasp and require knowledge from different areas.
 The programmer needs only to be acquainted with the general principle of operation for a specific sensor.
 The most important thing to understand for him is the register map.
 By reading the sensor manuals or datasheet, the programmer needs to know the following:

 1. Configuration registers and their usage
-2. Registers which represent sensor data
+2. Registers which contain sensor data
-3. How to calculate true measurements from the obtained sensor data
+3. How to calculate measurements from the obtained sensor data

-When we want to initialize sensors, we need to write values to specific sensor registers.
+To initialize sensors, we need to write certain values to specific sensor registers.
 If we want to get sensor data, we need to read specific registers.
 The MPU-9250 sensor is connected with ESP8266 through I2C interface, so we will use the I2C protocol to read the data from the sensor.

 ## Properties of MPU-9250 sensor